nonunknown/godot-powerful/README.md

 List of plugins that you need in almost any project you make to turn godot into a most powerful engine that already is.

 ## Updates
+* 1.2 - Added
+    - KiriSplat
+    - Some titles will have WIP (Work in progress) which means it can leak features or performance issues
 * 1.1 - Link Correction
     - Updated ASM download link